 - How the successfully tested hypotheses are scaled and implemented

-Having this innovation funnel in mind, we can start with conversion rate metrics, e.g. measure the percent of ideas that move from one level to another:
+Having this innovation funnel in mind, we can start with conversion rate metrics, e.g., measure the percentage of ideas that move from one level to another:

 - Idea to systematic discussion rate, %